JanDotNet/ThinkSharp.Licensing/README.md

     // Validate for current computer
     if (!HardwareIdentifier.IsValidForCurrentComputer(hardwareIdentifier))
-        Console.WriteLine("Your license is not valid for this computer.");
+        Console.WriteLine("Entered license is not valid for this computer.");

 ## Create Serial Number